junglesta/wherenodoctor/_posts/2016-01-03-green-pages.md

 **When is ART needed?**

-• People who test positive for HIV need ART, especially if they are becoming less able to fight illnesses well (see p.400).
+• People who test positive for HIV need ART, especially if they are becoming less able to fight illnesses well (see [page 400](#page-400)).

 A blood test called a CD4 cell count can measure how well the body is able to fight illnesses.